 This course introduces the distinctive features of a particular culture.
 Topics include art, history, music, literature, politics, philosophy, and religion.
 Upon completion, students should be able to appreciate the unique character of the study culture.
-Students will study the culture(s) as selected and announced for each section/term.
 Approved for transfer as a general education course in Humanities/Fine Arts.